Achatinella: Hawaiian folklore

 According to Ancient Hawaiian folklore, the kāhuli are known as the pūpū kani oe, which translates to "shell that sounds long" or the "singing shell".
 They are believed to be able vocalize and sing at night.
 Experts have attributed this association to the chirping of crickets at night when the snails are active.
 Native Hawaiians used the shells of the snails to create kahuli shell lei and their status as coveted souvenirs in the 19th-century may have contributed to the decline of the species.
 The summer palace of King Kamehameha III was called Kaniakapupu ("the singing of the land shells") because of the many snails which once inhabited the area during his lifetime.

 Species

-There are 41 species in the genus Achatinella:
+There are 41 species in the genus Achatinella, of which 10 are currently known to be extant: